Skip to main content

 }

-The gateway mints a new turn context for each authenticated request:
+The gateway mints a fresh turn context for every authenticated request (services/gateway/internal/middleware/turnctx.go, dataclass in services/shared-identity/aibox_identity/turnctx.py):

 HeaderPurpose